 Blog Assignment 6 | An Image is Worth 1000 Angry Words

-blog.
+It's also the second half of the course, which means you're busy researching your own blog.
 I'd like to see people include images in their blogs as evidence to prove a point, as a concise way to capture complex concepts or emotions, or simply as comic relief.

 Blog Assignment 6 | Due Wednesday May 12 | 3:00 pm